Toft, Shetland

-Toft is a ferry port approximately one mile north of Mossbank on Mainland, Shetland, Scotland.
+Toft (/scz/ TAFT) is a ferry port approximately one mile north of Mossbank on Mainland, Shetland, Scotland.
 From here, a car ferry service to Ulsta on the island of Yell operates.
 Toft is located in the parish of Delting.

-In the late 1970s and early 1980s there was a large workers camp situated here housing thousands of men who were building the Sullom Voe Terminal.
+In the late 1970s and early 1980s there was a large workers' camp here, housing thousands of men who were building the Sullom Voe Terminal.